Gianluigi Buffon: 1991–1994: Youth career and early professional career

-Despite offers from Bologna and Milan, Buffon began his career with the Parma youth system in 1991, at the age of 13.
-During his time in the youth academy, he initially played in several out-field positions, in particular as a midfielder, before switching to his current position of goalkeeper.
-His idol Thomas N'Kono inspired this change of position due to his notable goalkeeping performances for Cameroon at the 1990 World Cup in Italy; as a result, when both of the Parma youth team's keepers suddenly suffered injuries, Buffon was called upon due to his interest, height and physical attributes.
+Buffon played youth football as a midfielder with La Spezia–based amateur club U.S.D.
+Canaletto Sepor, before returning to Carrara to play for Perticata, then Bonascola.
+Despite offers from Bologna and Milan, Buffon began his career with the Parma youth system in 1991, as the team's coach was struck by his physical qualities.At the youth academy, he played in several out-field positions, especially as a midfielder, before switching to goalkeeper.
+His idol Thomas N'Kono inspired this change of position due to his goalkeeping for Cameroon at the 1990 World Cup; when both of the Parma youth team's keepers suddenly suffered injuries, Buffon was called upon due to his interest, height and physical attributes.
 He quickly adapted to this role, and within two weeks he had been promoted to first keeper of the Parma youth team.
-Ermes Fulgoni, the academy's goalkeeping coach, would soon become a mentor to the young goalkeeper.